Sanyou and KangaBio to collaborate on antibody drug development and innovation

 “This strategic partnership with Sanyou is expected to utilize the advantages of Sanyou’s internationally leading innovative antibody drug development and value transformation platform, to further enrich KangaBio’s innovative product pipeline, to accelerate the R&D of our innovative antibody drugs and to address unmet clinical needs.”

-Guojun Lang, founder and CEO of Sanyou, said: ” We are extremely honored to collaborate with KangaBio again.
+Guojun Lang, founder and CEO of Sanyou Biopharmaceuticals, said: ” We are extremely honored to collaborate with KangaBio again.
 During the past numerous collaborations, Sanyou has saved valuable time with the pre-clinical drug R&D for KangaBio, owing to the comprehensive innovative drug development system and rich industrialization experiences.

 Related Content